dlt-hub/dlt/docs/website/docs/pipelines/zendesk.md

     4. Go to “**Add API token**” enter a description, and note the `API token`

     (***********This token will be displayed only once and should be noted).***********
+### Zendesk support OAuth token

-6. To get an `OAuth token` follow these steps
+To get an `OAuth token` follow these steps
   1. Go to Zendesk products in the top right corner and to Admin Center,
   2. In the Admin center go-to apps and Integrations.
   3. Go to “OAuth Clients” tab, and click on “Add OAuth Client”.
   4. Add the details like “Client Name”, “Description”, “Company” , “Redirect URL (if any)”
   5. Click on save, and a secret token will be displayed, copy it.
   6. Now you need to make a curl request using the code as follows